On vertex-minimal simplicial maps to the sphere: The examples

-\begin{remark} Note that this triangulation, as well as a triangulation from theorem~\ref{th:lambda-to-0}, is combinatorial (the star of every vertex has simplicial embedding into $\R^n$, so the stars form a $PL$-atlas of~$\SS^n$), since the join of combinatorial triangulations of spheres is a combinatorial triangulation of a sphere.
+\begin{remark} Note that this triangulation is combinatorial (the star of every vertex has simplicial embedding into $\R^n$, so the stars form a $PL$-atlas of~$\SS^n$), since the join of combinatorial triangulations of spheres is a combinatorial triangulation of a sphere, and the stellar subdivision of a combinatorial triangulation remains combinatorial.